andreiolaru-ro/FLASH-MAS/notes.md

 Configuration
 =============

-Assembling parts to form a name whould be done *only* for entities for which this union can stand for its identifier.
+Assembling parts to form a name would be done *only* for entities for which this union can stand for its identifier.

 Unnamed entities are allowed, but cannot be referenced (such as for <in-context-of>).